Downtown Milford’s History

 Milford is known as the Gateway to Southern Delaware.
 Located at the intersection of U.S. 113 and Route 1, it is midway between the state capital, Dover, and the Atlantic beach communities of lower Delaware—Lewes, and Rehoboth, Dewey and Bethany Beaches.
 Wilmington, Washington, D.C., Baltimore and Philadelphia are within 100 miles.

 Sited along the Mispillion River, Milford straddles the Kent-Sussex county line.
-With a 2002 population of almost 7,000 Milford is the fourth largest city in Delaware.
+With a 2010 population of 9559, Milford is the sixth largest city in Delaware.
 Approximately 20,000 people live within a 5-mile radius of Milford.

 Downtown Milford’s crown jewel is the Mispillion Riverwalk, a greenway space designed to preserve the town’s waterfront.
 Along this walk were once located seven shipyards that produced over 600 wooden sailing ships between 1680 and 1927.